 How personal information can be accessed and corrected

-- if it comes to their attention that we possess certain information about them that is not correct, accurate, complete, up-to-date or relevant,
+- if it comes to your attention that we hold information about you that is not correct, accurate, complete, up-to-date or relevant,

 Overseas transfer and storage of personal information